-2 Bank of Finland Bulletin 1/2022: Large structural risks require banks to hold buffers for a rainy day.
+&lt;sup>3 Bank of Finland Bulletin 1/2022: Large structural risks require banks to hold buffers for a rainy day.

-3 See e.g. Nyholm and Voutilainen (2021) Quantiles of growth - household debt and growth vulnerabilities in Finland.
+&lt;sup>4 See e.g. Nyholm and Voutilainen (2021) Quantiles of growth - household debt and growth vulnerabilities in Finland.

-4 Bank of Finland Bulletin 1/2022: Nordic housing market risks can affect Finland's economy.
+&lt;sup>5 Bank of Finland Bulletin 1/2022: Nordic housing market risks can affect Finland's economy.

-The losses to credit institutions in the stress scenario stem from external shocks to the Finnish credit institutions sector, the effects of which are amplified by the sector's structural vulnerabilities.
-The stress test does not include an assessment of the magnitude of losses to the system from potential problems or shocks of individual Finnish credit institutions.
-In the event of a severe financial crisis, both of these risks could materialise simultaneously.
-For this reason, in estimating the total level of required macroprudential capital buffers, account should be taken of both the losses implied by the stress tests and the risks arising from individual systemically important credit institutions (O-SIIs), which are covered by O-SII buffers.
-O-SII buffers have been calibrated on the basis of the dedicated principles5 published by the FIN-FSA.
+O-SII buffers.
+O-SII buffers have been calibrated on the basis of the dedicated principles published by the FIN-FSA.
 As of 1 January 2023, the O-SII buffer is 2.5% for Nordea, 1.5% for OP Financial Group and 0.5% for Municipality Finance.
-In practice, the estimated sufficient level of required buffers is derived by adding the banking sector's average O-SII level (approx. 2.0%) to the estimated decline in capital adequacy ratio implied by the stress tests (at most 4.7 percentage points).
+In practice, the estimated sufficient level of required buffers is derived by adding the banking sector's average O-SII level (approx. 2.0%) to the estimated decline in the capital adequacy ratio implied by the stress tests (at most 4.7 percentage points).

-In addition to stress tests, the sufficient level of required macroprudential capital buffers is estimated based on the research literature on the sufficient level of capital requirements.
-Estimates for the required buffers have been obtained by substracting Pillar 1 minimum requirements and the average level of Finnish banks' Pillar 2 requirements from the sufficient level of capital requirements identified in the literature.
+In addition to stress tests, the sufficient level of required macroprudential capital buffers has been estimated based on the research literature on the appropriate (or optimal) level of capital requirements.
+Estimates for the required buffers have been obtained by substracting Pillar 1 minimum requirements and the average level of Finnish banks' Pillar 2 requirements from the appropriate (or optimal) level of capital requirements identified in the literature.
 The resulting estimates are presented in the table below.
 In comparing individual research findings, it should be noted that the findings are partly based on divergent regulatory frameworks, methods and assumptions and are therefore not necessarily directly comparable.

-Research paper 6 Appropriate capital level 7 (quality of capital) Derived estimate of required buffers
+Research paper Appropriate capital level (quality of capital) Derived estimate of required buffers

 Miles et. al. (2013) 18% (CET1) 12.5%

 BoE (2015) 12% (Tier 1) 4.6%

 BIS (2016) 10.5% (CET1) 5.0%

 IMF (2016) 19% (total assets) 9.2%

 FED (2017) 19% (Tier 1) 11.6%

 ECB (2020) 15% (total assets) 5.2%

 IMF (2023) - 7.4%